nyzss/push_swap/readme.md

 # push swap project

-the project uses radix sort
+the project uses radix sort not that interesting

 ### do checkout the script
 you can just do `bash run.sh` and it will test your push_swap against 100 randomly generated numbers (there might be duplicates)